datacrit/icu_oncohem/Biostat_project.md

-Mortality predictors in hematological patients, admitted to intensive care unit: a single-centre observational study
+Condition-related mortality predictors in patients with hematological malignancies, admitted to intensive care unit: a single-center observational study
 ================
 Sergei Vladimirov
 2023-12-26

-# Abstract
+## Abstract

-Purpose: Previous research showed conflicting results about mortality predictors in critically ill patients with hematological malignancies (HM).
+*Purpose:* Previous research showed conflicting results about mortality predictors in critically ill patients with hematological malignancies (HM).
 The primary aim of this study was to determine mortality in critically ill patients with HM in intensive care unit (ICU) and to reveal risk factors predicting the outcome.

-Methods and materials: All patients with HM admitted to ICU at our hospital during 1 year were enrolled.
+*Methods and materials:* All patients with HM admitted to ICU at our hospital during 1 year were enrolled.
 Clinical data upon ICU admission was collected and then outcomes were estimated.

-Results: ICU mortality was 52% among 98 HM patients.
+*Results:* ICU mortality was 52% among 98 HM patients.
 According to multivariate analysis, male sex (OR 2.75, CI: 1.15–6.88, p = 0.026), high SOFA score (OR 1.30, CI: 1.07–1.62, p = 0.012) and high Charlson Comorbidity Index (OR 1.30, CI: 1.06–1.64, p = 0.016) were associated
 with the outcome.

-Conclusion: We found three independent predictors for ICU mortality.
+*Conclusion:* We found three independent predictors for ICU mortality.
 Further research is needed to validate current findings and reveal new mortality predictors in critically ill HM patients.

-# Introduction
+## Introduction

 Patients with hematologic malignancies (HMs) have an increased risk of death compared to other oncology patients in settings of intensive care